codeponpon/sennalabs/README.md

-#Rails Developer questions
+# Rails Developer questions

-*Question #1 Super Basic
+* Question #1 Super Basic

 Create a Github repository and create a new rails project.

-*Question #2 Create a Model, View and Controller for People After you are finished, users should be able to create, update, view and delete people via web interface. ​Note:​ ​For this question, we primarily care about functionality not looks.
+* Question #2 Create a Model, View and Controller for People

+After you are finished, users should be able to create, update, view and delete people via web interface. ​Note:​ ​For this question, we primarily care about functionality not looks.
 But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.

-*Question #3 Create a Model, View and Controller for Cars Cars are owned by 1 person.
-After you are finished, users should be able to create, update, view and delete cars via web interface. ​Note:​ ​For this question, we primarily care about functionality not looks.
-But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.
+* Question #3 Create a Model, View and Controller for Cars

+Cars are owned by 1 person.
+After you are finished, users should be able to create, update, view and delete cars via web interface.

+*Note: For this question, we primarily care about functionality not looks.
+But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.*

-*Question #4 Create a report that displays the following data in a table:
+* Question #4 Create a report that displays the following data in a table:

-Note:​ ​For this question, we primarily care about functionality not looks.
-But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.
+*Note: For this question, we primarily care about functionality not looks.
+But if you want to make it look nice, then that will bonus points that could result in a higher salary offer.*
 Person’s name, Car Example:
 Rick, Corvette Z06
 Rick, Lotus Exite S